 The Oxford Companion of Food and Drink claims, In the Thousand Islands area, one standard version of the dressing’s origins says that a fishing guide’s wife, Sophia LaLonde, made the condiment for her husband George’s dinner.
 In this version, actress May Irwin requested the recipe.
 Mary Irwin, in turn, gave it to another summer resident, George Boldt, who built Boldt Castle between 1900 and 1904.
 Boldt, the owner of the Waldorf-Astoria Hotel, instructed the hotel’s maître d’hôtel, Oscar Tschirky, to put the dressing on the menu in about 1894.

 A 1959 National Geographic article states, “Boldt’s chef created thousand Island Dressing.”
-Despite the earlier claims he was involved in the introduction of the salad dressing at the Waldorf, the chef failed to mention the salad dressing in his famous cookbook that was published during the period in question.
+Despite the earlier claims he was involved in introducing the salad dressing at the Waldorf, the chef failed to mention the salad dressing in his famous cookbook published during the period in question.

-A few food writers also claim that the Thousand islands dressing was invented by chef Theo Rooms of the Blackstone Hotel in Chicago at the same period any case, the food historians at the Food Timeline point out that the earliest print references to Thousand Island dressing do not appear until 1912.
+A few food writers also claim that the Thousand islands dressing was invented by chef Theo Rooms of the Blackstone Hotel in Chicago at the same time.
+The food historians at the Food Timeline point out that the earliest print references to Thousand Island dressing do not appear until 1912.

 You may all be thinking…